arduino-libraries/Arduino_Cellular/README.md

 * [examples/HTTPClient]() - Example of using this library together with [HttpClient]() to connect to a web server
 * [examples/HTTPClient]() - Example of using this library together with [HttpClient]() that uses [BearSSL]() under the hood to create a secure connection to a web server
 * [examples/SMSReceive]() - Example for the SMS sending and receiving functionality
-* [examples/TimeAndLocation]() - Use GPS, or Cellular to aquire the location and time of the device.
+* [examples/TimeAndLocation]() - Use GPS, or Cellular to acquire the location and time of the device.
 * [examples/ModemTerminal]() - A handy example for debugging and Testing AT commands

 ## Features